 In 1907, Maria Montessori, the first woman in Italy to become a physician, developed an educational philosophy based on observing how children learn and how they teach themselves.
 The Montessori philosophy is used in education all over the world, with children from birth to adolescence.

-Magic Lantern Montessori classrooms include traditional Montessori work time, circle time, art time, free play (both outdoors and in), and other community activities, as well as time for snacks and lunch (in the Full-Day and Morning classrooms.)
+Magic Lantern Montessori classrooms include traditional Montessori work time, circle time, art time, free play (both outdoors and in), and other community activities, as well as time. for snacks and lunch.

-Magic Lantern Montessori currently serves children ages 3 to 6 years in our full-day program
+Magic Lantern Montessori currently serves children ages 3 to 5 years in our full-day and “school day” programs.

-At Magic Lantern Montessori our approach to learning is child-centered.
-In order to encourage initiative and self-sufficiency, children choose by themselves the things that interest them with an inspiring, imaginative, but well-structured setting.
+At Magic Lantern Montessori our approach to learning is child centered.
+To encourage initiative and self-sufficiency, children choose by themselves the things that interest them within an inspiring, imaginative, but well-structured setting.
 The faculty and staff gently guide students toward their inherent talents and abilities.
+Children are immersed in Social and Emotional guidance throughout the day in both curriculum and culture.
+Our goals are to help build children's self-esteem and nurture their development of social and emotional awareness about themselves and others.
 We focus on practical, hands-on experiences in the areas of science, math, language, and geography.
 The curriculum also highlights cooking, dramatic expression, music, movement, and arts and crafts, directed by teachers with special training in these fields.
-Our goals are to help build children's self-esteem and nurture their development of social and emotional awareness about themselves and others.
 Our students:

-Eat cooked wholesome meals (vegetarian 3 days a week and meat 2 days a week, often local and organic as part of the cooking program which is a vital aspect of the school day.
+Eat cooked wholesome meals as part of the cooking program which is a vital aspect of the school day.

-Sing songs, dance, play games and play outside almost every day, rain or shine, in the covered play area.
+Sing songs, dance, play games and play outside every day, rain or shine, in the playground or in the adjacent P- Patch.